 WATCH HIGHLIGHTS FROM THE “HALLOWEEN” MAZE:

 4 – The Exorcist

-This maze was kind of 50/50 for me.
-On one hand, it has a lot of really cool and memorable effects.
+This maze was 50/50 for me.
+On the one hand, it has a lot of really cool and memorable effects.
 On the other, it’s incredibly repetitive, literally reiterating minor variations on the same two scenarios throughout.
 I know the movie takes place mostly within one room, but I think there must have been a more innovative way to interpret that limitation in maze form.